somu-Projects/https---github.com-somu-Projects-Python-Tutorial/MACHINE LEARNING/readme.md

-# this a pyton tutorial repository
+# This is ML tutorial repository
 ##### table content
 #### ===========
 1. Python (Core)